Skip to main content

 In addition, you should seek guidance from one or more of the following: your nominated mentor, SAS Tutor, Clinical Lead/Clinical Director, Director of Medical Education, Local Medical Committee Chair, Medical Director, Chief Executive, Regional Postgraduate Dean, the British Medical Associatin (BMA), your Royal College, the General Medical Council and professional colleagues.

-CESR Rotations Within Integrated Care Systems (ICS) – November 2023:
+CESR Rotations Within Integrated Care Systems (November 2023)

 This statement has been developed through discussions between GIRFT (Getting It Right First Time) Urology, the SAC (Specialist Advisory Committee) in Urology and the SAS@BAUS Group.
 It is being published on the BAUS and JCST (Joint Committee on Surgical Training) websites.

-For further information – please contact Mr Khaled Hosny (Consultant Urological Surgeon).
+For further information – please email Mr Khaled Hosny (Consultant Urological Surgeon).

 Units in relevant ICS groups are encouraged to support their senior SAS (Specialty & Associate Specialist Doctors)/LED (Locally Employed Doctors) /NCHD (Non-Consultant Hospital Doctors) and locum consultants to attain CESR requirements by working in three different units by facilitating a 4–6-month honorary contract.
 The SAC/JCST are looking for externality rather than fixed time; they are looking at assessments from different consultants in each one of the three units.
 Therefore, 1-2 days per week should be accepted provided that candidates submit 15-20 WBAs (Work Based Assessments) from each unit within their CESR application.